 Is Medicare Plan G worth it?

-In 2018, the average Medicare Supplement Plan G premium was $122 per month.
+The average Medicare Supplement Plan G premium was $137 per month in 2022.
 This was one of the lowest average monthly premiums of any standardized Medigap plan.1

 When you consider all of the out-of-pocket Medicare costs that are covered by Plan G, you may begin to appreciate the plan’s value.